No Idols: Popularity

-Release to Streaming

-On April 20, 2023 No Idols got released on streaming services.
-Along with this, the bonus track "Drugs Got Me Spiritual" with Remy Banks was added.

 The vinyl edition is a photo of president Richard Nixon meeting Elvis Presley.

 Cover art

 The standard version of the cover is originally from a panel of the manga Cage of Eden, and the vinyl cover features the photo of U.S. president Richard Nixon meeting Elvis Presley.
 The 2023 re-release was designed by Artbyshk.
 It is a mixture of two images, a frame from the 1991 movie JFK, and the default wallpaper for Windows XP.